crypto101/book/key-derivation-functions.rst

-The expansion step is also quite simple: chunks of data are produced using HMAC, this time with the extracted secret, not with the public salt, until enough bytes are produced.
+The expansion step is also quite simple: chunks of data are produced using HMAC, this time with the extracted secret, not with the public :term:`salt`, until enough bytes are produced.
 The data being HMACed is the previous output (starting with an empty string), an “info” parameter (by default also the empty string), and a counter byte that counts which block is currently being produced.